 David is a board member, past president and past chairman of the Asia America MultiTechnology Association (AAMA), which is the oldest and largest pan-Asian, cross-border technology executive network in Silicon Valley.
-He also serves on the board of the Association of Asian American Investment Managers (AAAIM) and the Bullis-Purissima Elementary School Foundation.
+He also serves on the boards of the Association of Asian American Investment Managers (AAAIM) and the Bullis-Purissima Elementary School Foundation.

 David holds a BS and an MA from Stanford University, and an MBA from the MIT Sloan School of Management where he was recipient of the Merit Scholarship and Patrick McGovern Award.

 Peter co-founded Parthus Technologies plc (now CEVA Inc.) in 1993.
 He was Chief Financial Officer from 1993 to 2001 and EVP, Corporate Development responsible for significant merger and acquisition activity from January 2001 to October 2002.
 He is currently Chairman of the board of directors of CEVA Inc., a NASDAQ listed company.

 From 2003 - 2013 Peter was a member of the Board of the National Development Finance Agency (NDFA), an appointment made by the Irish Government and was also a member of the Audit Committee at the National Treasury Management Agency (NTMA).
 Peter is a member of the Governing Board of Technology Ireland.